l-niemann/reactPractice/README.md

 # Jumping Game
 This is a game where you jump over blocks as they come towards you like the google dinosaur game.

+#Todo List
+Simple todo list where you can add/remove sections and items